Quest (British TV channel): English Football League (EFL)

 Kicking-off from the 2018–19 season, the four-year deal will see Quest provide 90 minutes of extensive match highlights of the English Championship, League One and League Two, hosted by Colin Murray, in primetime at 9pm every Saturday night.
 As a result, the channel announced an HD version would launch in July 2018.
 It launched on 21 July 2018 on Virgin Media channel 217 but was removed on 24 July 2018.
 It officially launched on 2 August 2018 on Virgin Media, on 3 August on Freesat and Sky, and on 14 August on Freeview.

 The EFL said in its news release on 4 May 2018 that "the partnership between the EFL and Quest will guarantee accessible high quality, free-to-air coverage for football fans across the country".
 When the first show was broadcast on 4 August 2018, viewers experienced frequent breakup of picture and the screen aspect was reduced to the obsolete 4:3 ratio.
 Numerous complaints were made and Digital Spy ran a feature on the impact of the "technical difficulties".
 Quest claimed that "some" viewers experienced problems but the Digital Spy investigation strongly suggests that everyone was impacted.
 Quest added that they were working to resolve the issue.

+Movies

+On 25 May 2023, Quest began broadcasting movies.
+Action thrillers are broadcast Thursdays at 10 pm and repeated on Sundays at 11 pm, and westerns are shown Saturdays at 2 pm and repeated on Sundays at 6 am.
+They are mainly sourced from the Warner Bros. film libraries.
+The broadcasting of movies on Quest began after it was decided, and announced, that sister channel TCM Movies would close - TCM stopped broadcasting on 7 July 2023.

 Sky channel moves

 On 17 October 2013, Quest moved from 154 to 167 on Sky, while TLC +1 moved from 195 to 154, and Quest +1 moved from 167 to 195.

 On 16 July 2015, Quest moved from 167 to 144 on Sky, switching places with sister channel DMAX.

 Quest and Quest Red removed their encryption and began broadcasting free-to-air on satellite in June 2017, and were added to the Freesat guide early in July.

-As part of Sky's major EPG reshuffle on 1 May 2018, Quest +1 moved from channel 195 to 244 (due to Quest not moving from channel 144).
+As part of the major EPG reshuffle on 1 May 2018, Quest +1 moved from channel 195 to 244 (due to Quest not moving from channel 144).